 - Remove the suppository from the packaging.

-- Using your finger, gently push the suppository into your back passage, pointed end first.
-(Some people find it helps to squat, or to lie down on one side and draw their knees up towards their chest to do this.)
+- Using your finger, gently push the suppository into your back passage (rectum).
+Some people find it helps to squat, or to lie down on one side and draw their knees up towards their chest to do this.

-- Push the suppository in as far as possible.
+- Push the suppository in as far as is comfortable.
 You may have the urge to pass the suppository out again but this should ease after a few minutes.

 - Wash your hands.